-It does no good to have spent months persuading your target audience that you are the best candidate if they do not go to the polls on Election Day and vote for you.
+It does no good to have spent weeks persuading your target audience that you are the best candidate if they do not go to the polls on Election Day and vote for you.
 Individual voters often feel that their one single vote does not matter.
 They need to know that they are part of something bigger and that their support for your candidate is important.
 Often a simple reminder - either a phone call or piece of literature - can be enough to ensure that they vote.

 The "get out the vote" (GOTV) effort is often viewed as a separate phase of the campaign.
 In fact, it should be viewed as the final phase toward which everything else in the campaign builds.
-If you compare a political campaign to a business selling a product, in this case selling the candidate to the voters, then Election Day is the only day in which you can make the sale.
+If you compare a political campaign to a business selling a product, in this case selling the candidate to the voters, then the eve of Election Day is the only day in which you can make the sale.
 It is important that the voters be motivated enough to "buy your product" on that one day.
-The deadline for all the campaign and particularly the GOTV part of the campaign is the close of the polls on Election Day.
+The deadline for all the campaigning and particularly the GOTV part of the campaign is the eve of the Election Day polls.
 Either you are prepared to make that final push or you are not.
 There are no second chances.